 Many insurance companies domiciled in the U.S. are owned by holding companies that are located in foreign countries.
 Depending on the country of domicile, for some, financial information is not readily available through a government-sponsored source similar to the SEC.
 Analysts may find that the investor’s page of publicly held international holding companies’ websites will provide the best source of financial information.

 The regulation of international holding companies varies according to the laws of its country of origin.
 For most European Union organizations, accounting treatment and reporting is somewhat consistent and is improving due to the efforts of many groups working with the standards developed by the International Accounting Standards Board (IASB).
-However, for many organizations domiciled in offshore countries, such as Ireland, those located in the Caribbean, and others, no regulation regarding public financial reporting exists.
+However, for many organizations domiciled in offshore countries, such as Ireland, those located in the Caribbean, and others, the regulation around public financial reporting may be less robust.

 Analysts should understand the contact structure of the organization.
 For example, a German-based holding company may have advisory boards established to communicate with U.S. regulators.
 Analysts should direct any regulatory concerns to the proper organization contact to ensure a prompt reply or resolution.